mulekick/vittel/README.md

 #### 👀 Important notes :

-- ⚠️ If you want to do step 2 during scaffolding, I assume you are comfortable with TLS and key pairs management.
+- ⚠️ If you want to do step 2, I assume you are comfortable with TLS and key pairs management.

-- ⚠️ If you aren't comfortable doing that, a dummy key pair is provided in the .env files so HTTPS works out of the box.
+- ⚠️ If you're not, a dummy key pair is provided in the .env files so HTTPS works out of the box.

 - ⚠️ **_In those circumstances, seek assistance on the matter prior to pushing anything in production._**